UntalentedAmateur/fabpack/README.md

 - 2018 Mac Mini 3.6 GHz Quad-Core i3, 16 GB DDR4, Intel UHD 630 1536 MB
 - 2019 iMac 21.5" Retina 4K 3.6GHZ Quad-Core i3, 32GB DDR4, Radeon Pro 555X 2 GB

 All systems are able to run the full mod packs at full screen, though individual players run different resource and shader packs.
 Due to the age of at least one of the systems (the 2010 iMac), one of the supported mods has had to be rebuilt with an older linked library as it was unable to run the latest distributed version.
 This is identified and provided in the appropriate location.
+Even then, the oldest system was still running comfortably at 50-60+ FPS with multiple players online.

 #### Server